jwn2/whelper/whelper/README.md

 #  whelper
 MacOS command-line utility to suggest solutions to a Wordle puzzle.

-whelper searches its dictionary of possible wordle solutions to a template supplied by the user.
+whelper compares its dictionary of possible wordle solutions against a template supplied by the user.
 The template is a pattern of letters where a dot '.' represents any character.
-See sample invocations below. whelper has several options for its use,
+See sample invocations below.
+The utility has several options for its use,

     % whelper -h